Jessie J. Knight, Jr.

 Knight earned a bachelor’s degree from St. Louis University, was a fellow of the University of Madrid, and holds a master’s degree in business administration from the University of Wisconsin.Back to Chief Officers Menu

-Arriola serves on the board of directors for the American Gas Association, United Way of Greater Los Angeles, Western Energy Institute, California Business Roundtable, Latino Donor Collaborative and Southern California Leadership Council.
+Arriola serves on the board of directors for the American Gas Association, United Way of Greater Los Angeles, California Business Roundtable, Latino Donor Collaborative and Southern California Leadership Council.
+He is actively involved in the United Way’s efforts to implement Linked Learning in association with the Los Angeles Unified School District.

 Arriola has a master’s degree in business administration from Harvard University and a bachelor’s degree in economics from Stanford University.Back to Chief Officers Menu

-Bret Lane is chief operating officer (COO) for Southern California Gas Company (SoCalGas).
+Bret Lane is chief operating officer (COO) for SoCalGas.

-Lane has held several senior level positions with SoCalGas, including vice president of gas operations & system integrity; vice president of gas transmission & distribution; vice president of field services; vice president of environmental, safety & facilities; vice president of labor relations and was Chief Environmental Officer.
+Lane has held several senior level positions with SoCalGas, including vice president of gas operations and system integrity; vice president of gas transmission and distribution; vice president of field services; vice president of environmental, safety and facilities; vice president of labor relations and was Chief Environmental Officer.

 Lane also has held leadership positions in field operations and various staff functions including human resources, environmental services and gas supply.
 He joined the company’s transmission and storage operations division in 1982.

-Lane serves on the Board for the College of Engineering at Cal Poly San Luis Obispo.
-He is also on the American Gas Association Board Safety Committee and the Operations Managing Committee.
+Lane serves on the UC Davis Energy Efficiency Center Board of Advisors, the College of Engineering at Cal Poly San Luis Obispo Board of Advisors, Hank Lacayo Institute for Workforce and Community Advisory Board, the American Gas Association Board Safety Committee and the Operations Managing Committee, and the Western Energy Institute Board of Directors.
 He is a former board member of the American Red Cross Los Angeles Chapter and the Los Angeles Police Foundation.
-Lane holds a bachelors of science degree in petroleum engineering from Oklahoma State University.Back to Chief Officers Menu
+Lane holds a bachelor’s of science degree in petroleum engineering from Oklahoma State University.Back to Chief Officers Menu

 As chief information officer, Baker is responsible for information technologies, vision and operational oversight, including computing infrastructure, client services, applications, information security and information management for SDG&E, SoCalGas and Sempra Energy’s Corporate Center.